GAMR1520/GAMR1520/_references/variables.md

 > Error messages usually hold the answer or a big clue about what went wrong.
 > It's very important to study the message in detail.
+> See [learning from errors]({{"references/errors" | relative_url }}) for more on this.

 In terms of style, there are guidelines.
-The classic design guide [PEP8](https://peps.python.org/pep-0008/) (the eighth Python Enhancement Proposal) suggests "lowercase with words separated by underscores as necessary to improve readability" for both variable and function names.
+The classic style guide for python code [PEP8](https://peps.python.org/pep-0008/) (the eighth Python Enhancement Proposal) suggests "lowercase with words separated by underscores as necessary to improve readability" for both variable and function names.

 ```python
 variable_name = function_name()